open-contracting/data-registry/docs/admin/siteadmin.rst

 .. note::

-   The bug used for demonstration has been fixed.
-The bug was diagnosed by observing one remaining load step and a ``collection_note`` like:
+   This bug is fixed.
+It was diagnosed by observing one remaining load step and a note like:

    .. code-block:: none

       Empty format 'empty package' for file /data/my_spider/20010203_040506/E76/my_file.json (id: 55555).

-   The fix was to delete the step when an empty package was encountered.
+   The fix was to delete load steps for empty packages.

 If the output looks like: